 Figure 2.
-Wooden model of Turin Horse Racing.
-(Archivi BCA, Politecnico di Torino.
-Fondo Carlo Mollino)
+Wooden model of Turin Horse Racing (Archivi BCA, Politecnico di Torino.
+Fondo Carlo Mollino).

-With the transition from analogical to digital culture, the approach and the transmission of data has radically changed in the principles and in the ways, guiding, consequently, criteria of acquisition and analysis in a different way [10].
+With the transition from analogical to digital culture, the transmission of data has radically changed both in principal and in method.
+Approaches to acquisition and analysis have transformed in kind [10].

-The possibility to digitize a wooden model, to put it in the real context and to compare it with historical sources are new digital tools which allow a new approach in the history of architecture but also in the process of improvement of Cultural Heritage.
+The ability to digitise a wooden model, visualise it in a real setting and compare it with historical sources represents a new approach for the history of architecture and also for the process of the improvement of cultural heritage.

-This is the case of Masieri Memoria building developed in 2011 [11], where both methods are used to obtain models as precise as possible, that were compared nearly overlapping.
+This was the case for a 2011 study of the Masieri Memoria building [11] in which photogrammetry and laser scanning were used to obtain models that were as precise as possible.
+When compared, the models were nearly overlapping.

-The digitalizing techniques were used also to show how it could appear having the building realized.
+Digitising techniques were also used to give viewers a sense of the realised building.

-A city model has been realized using municipal cartography (plans) and some scans acquired by the laser scanner (heights).
-Using the camera-match of 3D Max Studio®, was applied a procedure which is similar to a backward resection using the city model of the context.
+A model of a city was realised using municipal cartography (plans) and scans acquired by laser scanner (to capture heights).
+Using the camera match utility of 3D Max Studio®, a procedure similar to a backward resection was applied using the city model as the context.

-Another interesting case of different techniques combination is the one of the surveying of Antonio da San Gallo maquette of the Basilica di San Pietro carried out in 2007 [12].
+Another interesting case illustrating a combination of different techniques is the survey of a maquette by Antonio da Sangallo at the Basilica di San Pietro carried out in 2007 [12].

-The survey was made with the laser scanner technique focusing on both the inner and the external views.
-The model in this case becomes a mean to evaluate the project, its spatiality, its geometry (through control cross-sections to define main generatrix and directrix) and its lighting characteristics.
-Thanks to the great accuracy of the model it has been possible to analyse single elements of it and to compare them with the main classical treatises.
+The survey was made using a laser scanner technique focusing on both the internal and the external views.
+The model in this case became a means for the evaluation of the overall design – its spatiality, its geometry (which used control cross-sections to define the main generatrix and directrix) and its lighting characteristics.
+Thanks to the great accuracy of the model, it was possible to analyse its individual elements and compare them with the main classical treatises.

-The maquette was also used to realize a virtual model through a process of reverse modelling.
-Starting from it, a video at an human point of view was realized to highlight the spatial characteristics of the building and brings out some limits of Sangallo’s project, confirming some doubts about lighting by Michelangelo.
+The maquette was also used to generate a virtual model through a process of reverse modelling.
+Using the model, a video was created from a human point of view to highlight the spatial characteristics of the building and point out some limitations of Sangallo’s design, confirming some of Michelangelo’s doubts about lighting.

-This use of both virtual and reconstructed models introduces some interesting reflections about these different representing tools.
-The possibility of reconstructing a physical model (in some cases easier to construct and manipulate than a virtual model) in order to develop a digital model (more suitable for controlling dimensions and making drawings) therefore represents a particularly interesting track for the definition of new work approaches.
-This type of practice can benefit from numerous interactions between the analogue and digital model [13].
+This use of both virtual and reconstructed models introduces some interesting reflections about these different tools.
+The possibility of constructing a physical model (which, in some cases, is easier to construct and manipulate than a virtual model) in order to develop a digital model (which is more suitable for controlling dimensions and making drawings) therefore represents a particularly interesting track for the exploration of new approaches.
+This type of practice can benefit from numerous interactions between the analogue and digital models [13].

-Another possible work on the digital acquired model is the implementation with BIM technologies, or CIM (Collection Information Modelling), so called in the work (2019) on the collection of Museo Egizio di Torino [14] aimed to realize a 3D database of mobile heritage.
-Even if the objects of this work are often smaller than a maquette, it’s interesting to analyse how museums can utilise achieved digital models for different purposes: to monitor their collections and offer the users (visitors) the possibility of exploring objects, even those ones that cannot be put on display due to a lack of space.
+BIM technologies are also used to create digital models.
+A 2019 study used collection information modelling (CIM) to realise a 3D database of mobile heritage based on the collection of the Museo Egizio in Turin [14].
+Although many of the objects explored in this study were smaller than a maquette, it is interesting to consider how museums can utilise achieved digital models for multiple purposes – for example, to monitor their collections and offer users (visitors) the possibility of exploring objects, even those that cannot be put on display due to a lack of space.